 Rooms at Park Victorian

 Each of our six suites has been lovingly restored to their original elegance.
 There was special attention paid to restoring the charm and paying homage to the period.
 We have refinished original fir floors, marble fireplaces, mouldings, and and exposed brick chimney.
-The suites are named after early Auburn pioneers such as Claude Chana and Mary Shannon.
+The rooms are named after early Auburn pioneers like Claude Chana and Leland Stanford.

 Claude Chana is credited with leading a small band of fellow Frenchmen to the area in May 1848 and discovering gold that would put Auburn on the map.
 This elegant room boasts an original italian marble fireplace and period crystal chandelier.
 Located on the ground floor, this private suite has no shared walls with any other private room and is furnished with a King bed, built in cabinetry, and a spacious walk-in bathroom and shower.

 The Auburn area was later called Woods Dry Diggings after John S. Wood who settled in Auburn to start seriously mining the area.
 The Wood Room is a spacious King suite on the ground floor with a beautiful marble ensuite bathroom and fantastic views out to the patio gardens and Old Town Auburn.
 This room is directly across the hall from the formal parlor room and shares no walls with other suites.

 Mary Shannon took one of Auburn’s best kept secrets to her grave.
 She and her husband, John, established the first newspaper in Auburn called the Placer Democrat.
 Poems began to appear regularly signed under the pen name “Eulalie”.
 Mary died unexpectedly in childbirth and John exclaimed, as he looked over her grave with a large crowd, “We have buried Eulalie here also.”
 The Shannon Room is a quaint and cozy, 100 sq ft bedroom with a twin mattress and bathroom and shower in the room.
 The room is ideal for a busy single traveler, who needs a very comfortable bed to crash in after a long day exploring.